google/WebFundamentals/src/content/en/updates/2017/04/chrome-59-deprecations.md

 ## Remove SVGTests.required Features

-In the first version of the SVG spec, an application could call `DOMImplementation.hasFeature` to verify that a particuilar SVG interface is supported.
+In the first version of the SVG spec, an application could call `DOMImplementation.hasFeature` to verify that a particular SVG interface is supported.
 Many SVG elements contained a `requiredFeatures` attribute that returned the same information.